G7 summit turns to simmering tensions with China

 The group’s finance ministers warned last month that they would weigh steps to “ensure a level playing field” for all countries.

-The curbs threaten international supply chains, and there are fears they could be followed by restrictions on other materials such as rare earth elements needed in electronics.
+The curbs threaten international supply chains, and there are fears they could be followed by restrictions on other materials such as rare earth elements crucial for electronics.

-Analysts warn of near-term supply shortages and higher prices if China were to further restrict exports, even as the United States and other countries seek to diversify their supplies, including by boosting domestic production.

-Security and defence concerns are also being addressed at the summit, including accusations Beijing has helped expand Russia’s armed forces.
+The G7 leaders will also address security and defence concerns, including accusations Beijing has helped expand Russia’s armed forces.

-During a press conference with Ukraine’s President Volodymyr Zelensky on Thursday, Biden said the G7 had “agreed to taking collective action” against China’s role in supplying Russia with “materials they need for their war machine”.
+Biden on Thursday said the group had “agreed to taking collective action” against China’s role in supplying Russia with “materials they need for their war machine”.

 Washington has accused Beijing of helping Russia’s defence industry — and therefore its invasion of Ukraine — through joint production of drones and exports of machine tools needed for ballistic missiles.

-Zelensky said he had spoken by phone with Chinese President Xi Jinping, who “gave me his word” that he would not sell weapons to Russia.
+At a joint press conference with Biden, Zelensky said he had spoken by phone to Chinese President Xi Jinping, who “gave me his word” that he would not sell weapons to Russia.

 “We will see,” Zelensky added.

-G7 leaders will also address security in the Asia-Pacific, where China’s confrontational tactics and militarisation of islands in the South China Sea — as well as its recent war games around self-ruled Taiwan — have increased fears of a potential conflict.
+On the agenda is also wider security in the Asia-Pacific, where China’s confrontational tactics and militarisation of islands in the South China Sea — as well as its recent war games around self-ruled Taiwan — have increased fears of a potential conflict.

 At the last G7 summit, in Japan, the leaders said in their final statement that they “oppose China’s militarisation activities in the region”.